choderalab/neutromeratio/README.md

 An instantaneous MC protocol would perform all three described steps in a single propagation step while the nonequilibrium protocol uses small incremental perturbations for (1) and (3).

 The (de)coupling is performed by linearly scaling the energy contribution of the hydrogen that changes its binding partner to the total energy of the system.
-This is possible because the total energy of a molecule (Et) is computed as a sum over the output of neural net potential for each individual atom:
+This is possible because the total energy of a molecule (Et) is computed as the sum over the output of neural net potential for each individual atom:

 <a href="https://www.codecogs.com/eqnedit.php?latex=E_{t}&space;=&space;\sum^{\text{all&space;atoms}}_{i}&space;E_{i}" target="_blank"><img src="https://latex.codecogs.com/svg.latex?E_{t}&space;=&space;\sum^{\text{all&space;atoms}}_{i}&space;E_{i}" title="E_{t} = \sum^{\text{all atoms}}_{i} E_{i}" /></a>